 He dropped his voice even lower.
 “You need me, and you know it.
 You’re poking your nose into some shit here.
-Think about it, you say anything to your doctor about a drug dealer on staff without a King to back you up, and you’ll make a huge target out of yourself.
+Get over your pissiness with me and think about it, Krista.
+You say anything to your doctor about a drug dealer on staff without a King to back you up, and you’ll make a huge target out of yourself.
 Anyone stupid enough to fuck with The Kings will have no problem silencing one nosey woman.”

 “I can take care of myself,” I said.